georgduees/circleClock/README.md

 a open source clock based on shadowPlay by breadedEscalope
 Link: www.breadedescalope.com/index.php/shadowplay-uhr-fuer-einen-salon

-This is a rebuild like the QlockThree rebuilds of the Biefert Funk Qlocktwo.
+This is a rebuild like the QlockThree rebuilds the Biegert Funk Qlocktwo.

 ## Example Image